upscayl/upscayl/README.md

 npm run publish-app
 ```

+# FAQ 🤓

+- How does Upscayl work?
+  - Upscayl uses AI models to enhance your images by guessing what the details could be.
+It uses Real-ESRGAN (and more in the future) model to achieve this.
+- Is there a CLI available?
+  - The CLI tool is called real-esrgan-ncnn-vulkan and it's available on the Real-ESRGAN repository.
+- Do I need a GPU for this to work?
+  - Yes, unfortunately.
+NCNN Vulkan requires a Vulkan compatible GPU.
+Upscayl won't work on iGPU or CPU.
+- How can I contribute?
+  - You can donate more NCNN compatible models or fix code by submitting PRs :)

 Upscayl uses Real-ESRGAN-ncnn-vulkan binaries to upscale images.
 More models and algorithms will come soon.

 # Credits ❤